gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

             Markedgraph Language (Concurrent)(Incubation)  <small>by GEMOC</small>
         </h3>
         <p>Deployer that installs the project sources for the concurrent version of the Markedgraph Language and sample models.  [gemoc-studio 2.3.0]</p>
         <p>Deployer that installs the project sources for the Markedgraph Language developped using GEMOC.
 This version runs using the GEMOC Concurrent engine.
 The deployer also provides some sample models.
-This is the result of the GEMOC tutorial available in the eclipse help.</p>
+This is the result of the GEMOC tutorial available in the eclipse help.
-        <p><a href="http://gemoc.github.io/gemoc-studio/publish/tutorial_markedgraph/html_single/GuideTutorialMarkedGraph.html">Learn more</a></p>
+                <a href="http://gemoc.github.io/gemoc-studio/publish/tutorial_markedgraph/html_single/GuideTutorialMarkedGraph.html">Learn more</a></p>
         <p><small>License EPL</small></p>
         <h4>Update site</h4>
         <ul>